Menu

 Cons:

 If what you want is to be away from it all, the North is not for you.
-The region is very popular with tourists as well as Mauritians, who love this area for its beaches and its nightlife.
+The region is very popular with tourists as well as Mauritians who love this area for its beaches and its nightlife.
 Moreover, the summers are particularly hot.

 Among the most famous villages are:

-Grand Bay: This seaside town is home to all the necessary amenities, a lively nightlife, while being located 15 minutes from international schools and 30 minutes from Port-Louis, the capital.
+Grand Baie: This seaside town is home to all the necessary amenities, a lively nightlife, while being located 15 minutes from international schools and 30 minutes from Port-Louis, the capital.
 Its climate is sunny all year round, with light winds and pleasant temperatures.

-Pereybère: Beyond the Grand Bay coastline in the North of Mauritius, Pereybère was once a small fishing village that has changed a lot while keeping an appreciable authentic side.
+Pereybère: Beyond the Grand Bay coastline in the North of Mauritius, Pereybère was once a small fishing village that has changed a lot, while keeping an appreciable authentic side.
 Less touristy, it has all the essential amenities.
-As for the climate, you will enjoy very hot summers (November to March) and mild winters while being sheltered from the wind.
+As for the climate, you will enjoy very hot summers (November to March) and mild winters, while being sheltered from the wind.

-The West of Mauritius
+The West

 This region is also touristy, with many amenities, and has a particularly lively nightlife while being child-friendly.
 Its beaches are popular all year round.